inaki-ibarra/inaki-ibarra.github.io/projects.md

 # Projects

 I've been part of multiple products throughout my career.
 These are just few notable projects of mine.
-You can also view my open-sourced projects in [GitHub](https://github.com/inaki-ibarra?tab=repositories).
+You can also view my open-sourced projects on [GitHub](https://github.com/inaki-ibarra?tab=repositories).

 ## MiDash